gaebor/CnC_Remastered_Collection/README.md

 ## Creating a mod

-To create a mod that includes either of the artifacts follow these steps:
+To create a mod that includes either of the artifacts follow these steps (after you have made your changes to the source code):

 1. Create a directory with the name you want for your mod.
 This directory should go in ~/Documents/CnCRemastered/Mods.
 If this is a Red Alert mod then put it in  ~/Documents/CnCRemastered/Mods/Red_Alert
 2. Inside your new mod directory, create a json file called ccmod.json.
 Below is an example for a mod named "Test".